dynamsoft-docs/barcode-reader-docs/parameters/reference/format-specification/format-control.md

 ## HeadModuleRatio
-Set the module count and module size ratio of the barcode head part.
+Sets the module count and module size ratio of the barcode head part.

 ### As Json Parameter